Wrapped Velas Price Reaches $0.0220 on Exchanges (WVLX)

-Wrapped Velas (WVLX) traded flat against the US dollar during the twenty-four hour period ending at 21:00 PM ET on May 28th.
-During the last seven days, Wrapped Velas has traded flat against the US dollar.
-One Wrapped Velas coin can now be purchased for approximately $0.0220 or 0.00000079 BTC on major exchanges.
-Wrapped Velas has a total market cap of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
+Wrapped Velas (WVLX) traded flat against the US dollar during the 1-day period ending at 19:00 PM E.T. on June 2nd.
+One Wrapped Velas coin can currently be purchased for $0.0220 or 0.00000079 BTC on exchanges.
+Wrapped Velas has a total market capitalization of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
+In the last seven days, Wrapped Velas has traded flat against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.